 In the years since, Moran (ENGR ’77) has developed a robust resume.

 As assistant director of the White House Office of Science and Technology Policy, she advised the Obama administration on ocean and climate policy, including the Deepwater Horizon disaster of 2010, the largest marine oil spill in history.
-She’s held positions in academia and was a Bedford Institute of Oceanography research engineer before becoming the director of NEPTUNE, the world’s first underwater observatory.
+She’s held positions in academia and was a Bedford Institute of Oceanography research engineer before becoming the director of NEPTUNE, an underwater observatory.
 NEPTUNE uses a fiber optic cable to provide 24/7, real-time data to researchers around the world, informing public safety policies and alert systems for storms, tsunamis, earthquakes and other natural disasters.

 NEPTUNE is a part of Ocean Networks Canada (ONC), an initiative of the University of Victoria that operates multiple observatories in the Arctic, Atlantic and Pacific oceans.